 Competitors on the firing line may use electronic devices such as cell phones, tablets, or other hand-held communication devices to keep time, record shots or compute sight adjustments, but not to communicate with other persons while the competitor is on the firing line.
 All such devices must be in silent mode and must be incapable of communicating with other electronic devices or systems (i.e., switched to airplane mode).
 Match Officials or scorers may use such devices on the firing line for communication or official purposes when performing their duties.
-Competitors who use such devices on the firing line for communication purposes are subject to a warning and possible disqualification.
+Competitors who use such devices on the firing line for communication.
 Timers may be used if any sound producing capability is silenced.